-A very frequent question posed to our staff at The Library Project is what should an artist or any other creative do to sell their work at our venue, so we have gathered all the information in this post to help you in the process.
+A very frequent question posed to our staff at The Library Project is what should artists or any other creatives do to sell their work at our venue, so we have gathered all the information in this post to help you in the process.

 First of all, what is The Library Project?